 - Designate a COVID-19 staff or adult liaison to be the single point of contact at each site for questions, concerns, or exposures.
-This person will also serve as a liaison to SFDPH. - Establish health and safety protocols to prevent COVID-19 transmission. - Establish protocols for staff, adults or children with symptoms of COVID-19 and for communication with staff, families and children after COVID-19 exposure or a confirmed COVID-19 case in the program. - Create a health and safety plan describing what your program will do to follow the requirements in this guidance and any relevant Health Officer Directives or Orders. - Share your plan with staff or adults, families, and other members of the childcare community. - Train staff or adults and teach children about health and safety practices.
+This person will also serve as a liaison to SFDPH. - Establish health and safety protocols to prevent COVID-19 transmission. - Establish protocols for adults or children with symptoms of COVID-19 and for communication with staff, families and children after a confirmed COVID-19 case in the program. - Create a health and safety plan describing what your program will do to follow the requirements in this guidance and any relevant Health Officer Directives or Orders. - Share your plan with staff, families, and other members of your community. - Train staff and teach children about health and safety practices.